jvkiran/testrepo/src/data/pages/privacy.md

 On our site, only Google Analytics and YouTube set cookies.
 We have to set a cookie of our own though, for remembering acceptance or rejection of our cookie banner.

-If you have Do Not Track activated in your browser, or if you rejected our cookie banner, we don’t collect any information and won’t let Google set any cookies in your browser.
+If you have Do Not Track activated in your browser, or if you rejected our cookie banner, we won’t let Google set any cookies in your browser.

-If you reject the cookie banner, all cookies set by Google Analytics will be removed from your browser.
-You also have the option of disabling Cookies in your browser setting, and deleting Cookies from your computer’s hard disk at any time.
+You also have the option of disabling cookies in your browser setting, and deleting cookies from your computer’s hard disk at any time.

 In general, you can block cookies by using your browser’s settings, or by installing a browser add-on such as [Privacy Badger](https://www.eff.org/privacybadger) or [uBlock Origin](https://github.com/gorhill/uBlock).